ondenman/images_and_text/README.md

 Images are displayed in the order of their containing directories.

+## Text content
+The the text content associated with an image is stored in a markdown file within the image's directory.

 ## Removing images
 To remove an image, delete the folder.